2017 Shuler Hensley Awards

 Q: How can I learn more about this year’s program?

-A: We will host a Pre-Registration Virtual Town Hall in order to provide information and answer questions about the 2023-24 GHSMTA season.
-If you weren't able to attend, you can find a recording of the meeting on our GHSMTA landing page.
-Additional detailed information explaining the registration process, along with a completed sample of the required forms can also be found on both the ArtsBridge website as well as our social media platforms.
+A: We will host a Pre-Registration Virtual Town Hall in order to provide information and answer questions about the 2024-25 GHSMTA season on Thursday, July 25, 2024 at 6:00PM .
+If you aren't able to attend, a recording of the meeting can be found on the GHSMTA landing page.
+Additional detailed information explaining the registration process, along with a completed sample of the document with the required questions can also be found on both the on the GHSMTA landing page, as well as our social media platforms.

 Q: What schools are eligible to participate in the GHSMTA program?